dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

     return lat, lon, depths
 #################################################################################################################
 #################################################################################################################
-# Function compute volume weights based on latitude and depthe values.
+# Function computes volume weights based on latitude and depth values.
 Although longitude values are not
-# in the equation the length of the longitude array is necessary for building 3D volume weight array
+# in the equation, the length of the longitude array is necessary for building the 3D volume weight array.
 # Input:
-#         - lat: 1d array with all latitude values
+#         - lat: 1D array with all latitude values
-#         - lon: 1d array with all longitude values
+#         - lon: 1D array with all longitude values
-#         - depth: 1d array with all depth values
+#         - depth: 1D array with all depth values
 # Output:
 #         - area_weight: 3D array with volume weight
 def vol_weight(depths, lon, lat):
     xx, yy = meshgrid(lon, lat)
     tot_depth = len(depths)
-    # area weight for lattitude values
+    # area weight for latitude values
     area_w = np.cos(yy*math.pi/180)
     if lat[-1] == 90.0:
         area_w[-1,:] = 0.0